🔒 Camino Price Lock 🔒2024 Camino tours at 2023 prices until AugustView trips

 Meals: B,D

-The tour ends after breakfast at Meyssac or Collonges.
+The tour ends after breakfast at Meyssac.
 Depart for the train station and then on to the airport.

 Meals: B